 Skip to Main Content

 Dementia is significant loss of cognitive functions such as memory, judgment, attention, and abstract thinking.
-Alzheimer’s, the most common form of dementia, is a progressive brain disease.
+Alzheimer disease is the most common form of dementia.
+It is a progressive brain disease.
 It affects more than 5 million Americans, and millions more worldwide.

-Age is the greatest risk factor for Alzheimer’s disease.
-Most people who develop Alzheimer’s disease are 65 years old or older, and the risk increases with age.
-People age 85 years and older are especially at risk for Alzheimer’s disease.
+Age is the greatest risk factor for Alzheimer disease.
+Most people who develop Alzheimer disease are 65 years old or older, and the risk increases with age.
+People age 85 years and older are especially at risk for Alzheimer disease.

-There is no cure for Alzheimer’s disease.
+There is no cure for Alzheimer disease.
 Drug therapy aims to slow disease progression and treat symptoms associated with the disease.
-The benefit from drugs used to treat Alzheimer’s disease is typically small, so that patients and their families may not notice any benefit.
+The benefit from drugs used to treat Alzheimer disease is typically small.
+Patients and their families may not notice any benefit.

 Patients and their families need to discuss with their doctors whether drug therapy can help improve behavior or functional abilities.
 They also need to discuss whether or not drugs should be prescribed early in the course of the disease or delayed.

 The following drugs are commonly prescribed for treatment of Alzheimer disease: